Due to state employee furloughs, call center and staff response time may be delayed. Thank you for your understanding.

 Rehabilitative services can last for a few days to several weeks as long as a physician determines a client is in need and is responding to rehabilitation.

 During rehabilitation days and skilled nursing days in a NF when the client has AH managed care, the client does not pay participation toward the cost of care.
 The AH MCO plan is responsible to pay the NF for qualified skilled nursing and rehabilitation days.
-Individuals that are near the Medicaid resource limit, may need to be monitored by the financial worker (FW).
+Clients that are near the Medicaid resource limit, may need to be monitored by the Public Benefit Specialist (PBS).
 This is the same process as a Medicare/Medicaid client receiving NF services under Medicare.

-Once the MCO deems the stay is no longer medically necessary and not covered by the plan, the NF needs to notify the financial worker via the DSHS 15-031 notice of action and request a social service intake as ALTSA is responsible to determine NFLOC in order to authorize the payment for the services once AH MCO coverage ends and coverage as a long-term care service begin.
+Once the MCO deems the stay is no longer medically necessary and not covered by the plan, the NF needs to notify the Public Benefit Specialist via the DSHS 15-031 notice of action and request a social service intake as ALTSA is responsible to determine NFLOC in order to authorize the payment for the services once AH MCO coverage ends and coverage as a long-term care service begin.

 What are long-term care services in a NF?